Mudhasheer-S/expenseTracker/Readme.md

 - 📆 **Date-wise Transaction Log**
 - 🔒 **Offline Only & Private**
     - Data is stored only on the device, with no internet needed
+- 📊 **Category-wise Pie Chart**.
+    - see pie chart on daily,monthly,yearly,custom date basics
+    - see total amount on each categories
+    - what transaction are on each categories
+- 👥 **Add Friends Name**
+    - to track friend share on group spend
+- 👤 **Pay For You And Your Friends And Track It**
+    - split your transaction with friends equally or by manual enter amount on each
+    - track how much the friend need to pay back to you
+    - you can give mark as paid on each split amount of each friend separately
+    - your share is automatically update to main transaction to analysis your expense
+    - you can manual enter credit amount on each friend
+- 🔣 **Image Symbols**
+    - on each transaction split symbol to know this transaction is splitted or not
+    - on each credit in friend section click arrow symbol to know which transaction is splitted
+    - bank logo are added to know the transaction is based on which bank, help to manage multiple bank

 ---

+## For better UI
+- Use dark mode
+- work well for Indian Bank, KVB bank, BOB Bank. -->(add you bank, parser file for your bank and your bank logo)

 ## 📦 Tech Stack